TEETH WHITENING IN MOBILE, AL - SMILE WITH CONFIDENCE

 While there are some amazing aesthetic benefits that whitening provides, it’s not a permanent fix.
 Because of that, a patient should expect to “touch up” with whitening kits to maintain a bright smile.

 Also, teeth whitening is not an excuse to skimp out on overall oral health.
-Even with whitened teeth, it is necessary to brush, floss and rinse your mouth out daily.
+Even with whitened teeth, it is necessary to brush, floss, and rinse your mouth out daily.
 In a lot of instances, the discoloration of your smile may actually be a result of tartar and plaque accumulation.
-If you become a little too relaxed with your oral hygiene—not only will your teeth begin to become discolored again—but you will begin to develop cavities, tooth decay, gum disease and other oral health issues.
+If you become a little too relaxed with your oral hygiene—not only will your teeth begin to become discolored again—but you will begin to develop cavities, tooth decay, gum disease, and other oral health issues.

 Bleaching agents also will not change the shade of porcelain crowns/veneers or tooth colored fillings.
 Furthermore, some teeth have internal color issues due to the way the tooth was formed.
 It is very difficult to correct the shade of intrinsically stained teeth.
 Ask your dentist if your concerns can be predictably managed with whitening products.

-West Mobile Dental Care is conveniently located in Mobile, AL but proudly services Daphne, Prichard, Montrose, Fairhope, Tillman’s Corner and other neighboring communities.
+West Mobile Dental Care is conveniently located in Mobile, AL, but proudly serves Daphne, Prichard, Montrose, Fairhope, Tillman’s Corner, and other neighboring communities.

 WHY WOULD I WANT TO GO TO THE DENTIST, INSTEAD OF USING AN AT-HOME KIT?